mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 1. Click **Add Marker**.
 The **Mark Document** dialog box opens.

-2. In the **Choose fields to mark** pane, select a field of interest from which some meaningful data needs to be extracted.
+2. In the **Choose fields to mark** pane, select the text field from which data needs to be extracted.

     {{% alert color="warning" %}}The areas you mark in this step determine where the document model will extract the data.
 Make sure that you mark the complete field area.
 Only in this way, will the document model read the complete field area and accurately extract a long value.{{% /alert %}}

     {{< figure src="/attachments/appstore/app-services/intelligent-document-service/mark-document-dialog-box.png" alt="Mark Document page" >}}

-3. On the right side, enter a **Marker Id** that is used for the area that you selected.
+3. On the right side, enter a **Marker Name** that is used for the text field that you selected.

 4. Select **Text** from drop-down list.